MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-csharp-node-twin-how-to-configure.md

    >

 ## Next steps
-In this tutorial, you set a desired configuration as *desired properties* from the back end, and wrote a device app to detect that change and simulate a multi-step update process reporting its status as *reported properties* to the device twin.
+In this tutorial, you set a desired configuration as *desired properties* from the back end, and wrote a device app to detect that change and simulate a multi-step update process reporting its status through the reported properties.

 Use the following resources to learn how to:

 * send telemetry from devices with the [Get started with IoT Hub][lnk-iothub-getstarted] tutorial,
-* schedule or perform operations on large sets of devices see the [Use jobs to schedule and broadcast device operations][lnk-schedule-jobs] tutorial.
+* schedule or perform operations on large sets of devices see the [Schedule and broadcast jobs][lnk-schedule-jobs] tutorial.
 * control devices interactively (such as turning on a fan from a user-controlled app), with the [Use direct methods][lnk-methods-tutorial] tutorial.

 <!-- images -->